zammad/zammad-documentation/channel-facebook.rst

 Facebook
 ********

-It's possible to put your Facebook Page communication into Zammad.
+It's possible to put your Facebook page communication into Zammad.
 To do so, you need to follow these steps:

 Register Facebook app
 =====================

-Register your Zammad as Facebook app under https://developers.facebook.com.
+Register your Zammad as Facebook app at https://developers.facebook.com.

 .. image:: images/developers.facebook.com-create-app.png
    :alt: new app page